-In our article published in the latest International Arbitration Report, we examine three areas of data protection and cyber security in arbitration:
+This article examines three areas of data protection and cyber security in arbitration

-- The EU's GDPR and how it bears on international arbitration;
+- The European Union's General Data Protection Regulation (GDPR) and how it bears on international arbitration.

-- Data breaches in arbitral proceedings and cyberattacks on institutions, and how institutions are responding; and
+- Data breaches in arbitral proceedings and cyberattacks on institutions, and how institutions are responding

 - How hacked evidence might appear in arbitration, and how tribunals have dealt with this issue.